tcmoorer/CSCI-215/04 - Arrays and Loops/README.md

 }
 ```

-> **Note**: a `for` loop can be used when the number of elements are known and `while` loops is used when the number of element or iterations is not known.
+> **Note**: a `for` loop can be used when the number of elements are known and `while` loops is used when the number of elements or iterations is not known.
 In many cases `for` loops and `while` loops can be used interchangeably.